 I've been on the show a number of times to talk about this stuff.

-If you hadn't guessed, Rahim Kassam is my name, and I'm from a Muslim family, so I know a thing or two about this.
+If you hadn't guessed, Raheem Kassam is my name and I'm from a Muslim family.

-And when I see that there hasn't been any coverage on CNN since 2015 about the female genital mutilation crisis that is taking place in my country in the United Kingdom right now.
+And when I see that there hasn't been any coverage on CNN since 2015 about the female genital mutilation crisis that is taking place in my country, in the United Kingdom, right now, 5,000 new cases of female genital mutilation in the United Kingdom per year.

 New cases.

-That's fourteen every day on average.
+That's 14 every day on average.

-And you know you're seeing that happen over here too.
+And you know, you're seeing that happen over here, too.

-I'm sure you guys are paying attention to what's happening in Michigan right now.
+Sure, you guys are paying attention to what's happening in Michigan right now.

-Four people now, I think arrested for female genital mutilation there, but this is not CNN's concern.
+Four people now, I think, arrested for female genital mutilation there.

-This is the same network who in 2015, Anderson Cooper, stood up there and apologized for the use of the phrase no go zones on air.
+This is the same network who in 2015, Anderson Cooper, stood up there and apologized for the use of the phrase no-go zones on air.

-He said, I'm sorry we had some guests on who used the phrase no go zones, and I should have challenged them on it, and I didn't challenge them on it.
+He said, I'm sorry, we had some guests on who used the phrase no-go zones, and I should have challenged them on it, and I didn't challenge them on it.

 Despite France, despite what's going on across France in the northern Parisian suburbs, despite what's happening in Sweden, you remember that, right?